A Multi-Worker Assembly Line Rebalancing with Spatial and Ergonomic Considerations: Conclusion

 Assembly lines are typically organized as sequences of stations, each responsible for a subset of tasks.
 The \emph{cycle time} specifies the production rhythm by defining the interval at which each product advances to the next station.
 Determining how tasks should be distributed across stations under a given cycle time is the subject of the classical \emph{Assembly Line Balancing Problem} (ALBP)~\citep{ALBP_1}.
 The ALBP seeks to assign tasks to stations while satisfying precedence constraints to optimize one or more performance criteria.
 The ALBP has been extensively studied, and numerous variants have been formulated and optimized using exact and heuristic methods~\citep{Becker2006,Boysen2022}.

 In industrial practice, however, balancing an assembly line is not a one-time activity.
-Once a line has been initially designed and balanced, production changes—such as shifts in demand, product mix, technology, or organizational structure—require updating the allocation of tasks across stations.
+Once a line has been initially designed and balanced, production changes, such as shifts in demand, product mix, technology, or organizational structure, require updating the allocation of tasks across stations.
 Redesigning the line from scratch each time is neither necessary nor economical.
-This challenge was first examined in early studies on reconfiguring existing assembly lines \citep{ALRBP1} and later became widely known as the Assembly Line Rebalancing Problem (ALRBP).

-As pointed out by several authors~\citep{MSF1,MSF2,MSF3}, significant modifications to the current configuration may require operator retraining, relocation of equipment, adjustments to material logistics, and changes to the workstation layout.
+This challenge was first examined in early studies on reconfiguring existing assembly lines~\citep{ALRBP1} and later became widely known as the Assembly Line Rebalancing Problem (ALRBP).
+As pointed out by several authors~\citep{MSF1,MSF3}, significant modifications to the current configuration may require operator retraining, relocation of equipment, adjustments to material logistics, and changes to the workstation layout.
 Therefore, large deviations from the current configuration are generally discouraged, making it essential to evaluate not only the performance of the new solution but also its distance from the existing one.
 From an operational perspective, rebalancing is far more common than installing a new line, since changes in production requirements occur much more frequently than complete system redesigns.
 Despite this industrial relevance, and as highlighted in the survey by~\cite{ALRBP_Review_2022}, the ALRBP has received considerably less attention in the literature than the classical ALBP, and relatively few studies have addressed it in realistic industrial settings.
 ALRBP inherits the combinatorial structure of ALBP while incorporating additional constraints from the current configuration, it follows that ALRBP is likewise NP-hard.

-To the best of our knowledge, no prior work has investigated \emph{assembly line rebalancing for multi-worker assembly lines}, where multiple workers operate simultaneously within the same workstation.
-This arrangement is typical in large-vehicle assembly, where the size and complexity of the product require several operators in each station.
-These systems—referred to in the literature as multi-manned stations or multi-worker cells—introduce additional coordination challenges that are not present in single-worker stations.